What is a work cell phone policy?

 - Should there be guidelines for personal cell phone use versus business cell phone use?
 (If you pay for business cell phones, you may stipulate what types of calls can be made.
-Some companies allow for a reasonable number of personal calls if they travel as a courtesy.)
+Some companies allow for a reasonable number of personal calls during travel as a courtesy.)

-Here are three suggestions you should consider when creating your cell phone policy:
+Here are three suggestions to consider when creating your cell phone policy:

 Equip employees for work

-Many employees use their cellphones for work-related tasks — to store contacts, take photographs that help them with business-related tasks, perform work-related research, keep calendars, use apps that enhance productivity and text with colleagues who are out of the office on business.
-If cellphones make your employees more productive, write policies that acknowledge their use for work while requesting that employees use common sense to avoid distractions.
+Many employees use their cell phones for work-related tasks, such as storing contacts, taking photographs that help them with business-related tasks, performing work-related research, keeping calendars, using apps that enhance productivity and texting with colleagues who are out of the office on business.
+If cell phones make your employees more productive, write policies that acknowledge their use for work while requesting that they use common sense to avoid distractions.

-Communicate your cell phone policy in your employee handbook, as part of onboarding, or on your company intranet.
-If the policy is new, and there are safety or security concerns for your workplace, it’s important that employees confirm that they’ve been given this information via signature or email verification.
+Communicate your cell phone at work policy in your employee handbook, as part of onboarding and on your company intranet.
+Have team members confirm they’ve been given this information via signature or email verification.
 You may also wish to post the policy in a visible area, such as the break room.
 Make yourself available to answer any questions.

 Write clearly.
-Your policy should state when and where employees are allowed to use their cellphones and if there are any disciplinary actions for violations.
-A clear set of guidelines reduces miscommunications.
+Your policy should state when and where employees are allowed to use their cell phones and if there are any disciplinary actions for violations.
+A clear set of guidelines reduces miscommunication.

 Address cell phone use on the road

 It’s important to write cell phone policies that cover employees at work and during business travel.
-OSHA offers these suggestions for policies:
+Consider the following for safety: